SpektraSystems/Red-Hat-Modernize-Apps/lab4.md

     Readiness:	http-get http://:8080/health delay=10s timeout=1s period=10s #success=1 #failure=3
 ~~~

+You can also edit health checks by navigating Applications > Deployments > inventory > #2 (latest) - ensure you select the version that says 'latest' - on the OpenShift Web Console, or click on this link at
+`https://$OPENSHIFT_MASTER/console/project/ocpuser0XX-inventory/edit/health-checks?kind=DeploymentConfig&name=inventory` to access the health check edit page for the Inventory deployment.

+In the next step we'll exercise the probe and watch as it fails and OpenShift recovers the application.

 ## Exercise Health Check

 From the OpenShift Web Console overview page, click on the route link to open the sample application UI: